 It’s a design that makes you feel something, in other words!
 Munduku: The Fight to Protect the Amazonian Core was a virtual reality experience that immersed participants in the Brazilian Amazon using not just normal VR, but also scents and sounds obtained through ambient field recordings and sensorial mapping techniques.

 Neurotic networks, or neural networks, have advanced to the point that they may be used in product design and A/B testing.
 Buckley’s Mood as Interface approach may lead to emotion-driven online interfaces as well as digital advertising However, for the time being, the technology relies on EEG data.
-“Brain measuring technology” is a specialty of companies such as EMOTIV, which makes wireless EEG headgear and software that transforms brainwave biometrics into actionable items for designers.
+“Brain measuring technology” is a specialty of companies such as EMOTIV, which makes wireless EEG headgear and software that transforms brainwave biometrics into actionable items for graphic designer.

 Your ideas are being stolen!
 And let’s not forget about the benefits of graphic design.
 Personalized color palettes, logo design, are what we’re talking about here, people.
 Our future is waiting for us, and it’s a bright one.